kienerj/UniqueMoleculeHash/README.md

 ## Caveats

-- **Tautomer-insensitivity** depends on RDKits `TautomerEnumerator` which has several known issues.
-This can lead to a different hash for the same molecule but with a different input (different kekulization in input format).
+- Tautomer-insensitivity depends on RDKits `TautomerEnumerator` which has several known issues.
+This can lead to a different hash for the same molecule but with a different input.
 See [issue 5937](https://github.com/rdkit/rdkit/issues/5937).
+The issue has been addressed with a workaround but it is suggested you test feasibility on your set of molecules
-- Much slower to generate than InChI
+- Much slower to generate than InChI (also due to workarounds like above)
 - Same query (SMARTS) can lead to different hash probably due to SMILES canonicalization treating [C] and [C&R1] the same so the order is not guaranteed and depends on input order: `[C]!@;:C-,=C(-[C&R1])-C` vs `"C-C(-[C&R1])-,=C!@;:[C]`.
 However `[C]!@;:C-,=C(-[C&R1])-C` and `[C]:;!@C-,=C(-[R1&C])-C` do return the same hash so the order of the query does not matter

 ## Features / Options